 When a logger is set up for use in conjunction with the DataGate server, there are certain requirements for inter-operability between them.
 These include:

-- The logger must be set up to be able to communicate with the DataGate server, using appropriate credentials. - DataGate and the logger must agree on the way data is presented to the server. - Channel numbers in use and the channel content from the logger has to agree with the expectations of the server, in order to correctly receive and process the data. - Number formats and the units of measure in use have to match between logger and server.
+- All loggers must be previously entered into the DataGate system (registered using their SMS number and linked to a dummy site) by an 'Admin' user. - Loggers that are listed within 'group 1' have additional administrative requirements for identifying them; refer to the logger user-guide for further details. - Loggers having modems (i.e., those from 'group 2' and 'group 3') must be set up to be able to communicate with the DataGate server, using appropriate credentials. - DataGate and the logger must agree on the way data is presented to the server. - Channel numbers in use and the channel content from the logger must agree with the expectations of the server, in order to correctly receive and process the data. - Number formats and the units of measure in use must match between logger and server.